-Nest Smart Thermostats can save money on your heating and cooling costs.
-They also save you time and hassle, because they adjust to your preferences automatically.
+The summer season is getting closer and the weather seems to change nearly every day in many parts of the country.
+If you are tired of needing to adjust your thermostat for heating and cooling frequently, a smart thermostat can save you the hassle and cut your energy costs at the same time.
+Utility bills can be a challenge any time, but Nest Smart Thermostats help you save money on your heating and cooling costs.
 Rather than adjust thermostat settings several times a day so everyone remains comfortable, switch to a Smart thermostat.
-With a smart thermostat like Google’s Nest Learning Thermostat, you can lose the hassle of manual adjustments, stay comfortable, and save money.
 You also can use the thermostat’s smartphone app to monitor and control your home thermostat’s settings remotely.
 Google’s Nest Smart Thermostats are the best known in the category, and, along with Ecobee‘s smart thermostats, the two brands account for the largest share of aftermarket smart thermostats.

 There are two Nest smart thermostat models: the Nest Learning Thermostat, currently in its third generation, and the less-costly Nest Thermostat E. The most significant difference between the two models is the Nest Learning Thermostat automatically sets up a heating and cooling schedule based on your habits.
 The Nest Thermostat E can also operate on a schedule that you configure manually.
 Both models also support Nest Temperature Sensors (see more below).